Penniman, Virginia: World War I

 In 1916, the E.I.
 DuPont Nemours company announced that it would develop a large black powder and shell-loading plant facility six miles northeast of Williamsburg in York County.
 The publicity department of the DuPont Powder Company, Wilmington, Delaware estimated that there would possibly be about 200 men employed at the new powder plant.
 The plant as built was large enough to have 10,000 employees.

 The new plant and the new town for the workers and families were named Penniman, in honor of Russell Sylvanus Penniman, an American chemist who is credited with the invention of ammonia dynamite in 1885, a safer form than the nitroglycerin used with Alfred Nobel's original formulation.
 At its peak, Penniman had housing for 15,000, and included dormitories, a store, a post office, bank, police station, church, YWCA, YMCA, Mess Halls canteen, and a hospital.
 The York County Chapter of the American Red Cross began its initial activities in support of the Dupont Factory and residents of Penniman.

 In the fall of 1916, the first unit of the plant at Penniman was completed.
-Commonly known as the Penniman Plant or as Dupont plant #37, the high wages paid at the plant attracted workers from the surrounding area.
+Commonly known as the Penniman Plant or as Plant No.37, the high wages paid at the plant attracted workers from the surrounding area.
 Farmers were greatly handicapped in putting in their crops owing to the exodus of farm labor to the munition plants.
 Rents and food prices rose in the area with the influx of population.

+Penniman's factories offered high salaries, which attracted people from all over the country to work there.
+The town's population grew to 20,000 people, with 10,000 of them working in the factories.
+Because of the shortage of men due to their presence overseas, many women began to take up the role of factory workers.
+In Penniman, and many ammunition factories, the typical job was loading TNT into artillery shells.
+Canary Girls was the title given to the women who began to show symptoms of talcum poisoning from inhaling the powders of TNT.

 The Chesapeake and Ohio Railway (C&O) built a spur track on the Peninsula Subdivision from a point about 2 mi east of Williamsburg (mp 33) to the York River site.
 The C&O depot was to be used for the DuPont station, which opened on June 1, 1916.
 In July 1916, the Williamsburg Chamber of Commerce requested the C&O establish passenger train service between the city and Penniman.
 By the fall of 1918, Penniman was a town of about 15,000 inhabitants; three passenger trains a day passed each way between Williamsburg and Penniman.